arush15june/pollunator/README.md

 # Pollunator

 Real Time Local Pollution Data from CPCB CAAQMS.
-Currently hosted at [https://evlzctf.in](https://evlzctf.in).
+Previously hosted at [https://evlzctf.in](https://evlzctf.in).

 ## Features
 - REST API for accessing pollutant data